suvasis7/Netflix-Data-Analytics/README.md

   We also saw how to handle missing and duplicated values in the dataset

+  We saw highest rating Tv show or Movies in dataset.

+  Which month is best for movies realising and so on.

+  We also saw how to make countplots and find unique values for any particular column in the dataset

 # Contributing

   Feel free to contribute to this project by: